PauGolovin/cpp-transport-catalogue/README.md

 ## **Overview**

-This is educational project completed during the course of training at Yandex Practicum.

 Transport Catalogue - a system for storing and displaying information about bus routes, which implements:
 * Processing requests and outputting results in JSON format
 * Graphical output in SVG format